virtualparadox/BBMap/docs/readme.txt

 Improved accuracy slightly by better detecting when padding is needed.
 Improved verbose output from MSA.
 Created TranslateSixFrames, first step toward amino acid mapping.
+Improved RandomReads ability to simulate PacBio error profile.
+Fixed crash when using BBSplit in PacBio mode.
+(Noted by Esther Singer) May have improved ability to read relatively-pathed files if "." is not in $PATH. (nope, seems not) Fixed crash when using "usequality=f" flag with fasta input reads.
+(Noted by Esther Singer) Corrected behaviour of minlength with regards to trimming; it was not always working correctly.
+Added "bhist" (base composition histogram) flag.

 v30.
 Disabled compression/decompression subprocesses when total system threads allowed is less than 3.